Everything and more has already been written about journaling, so why this text?

-- You improve your writing.
-It’s an indisputable fact – more often you do something – more fluent you get at it.
+You improve your writing.
+It’s an indisputable fact – the more often you do something – the more fluent you get at it.
 Writing is a skill, and as such, it can be improved and polished.

 Who can do it?

 Well, everyone:) No matter if you’re 12 or 63, you can still find enormous value in getting to know yourself.
-No matter what stage of life you’re in, what your occupation is – you can try and use journaling as a great tool to navigating your own life.
+No matter what stage of life you’re in, or what your occupation is – you can try and use journaling as a great tool for navigating your own life.